Steven Van Zandt: Actor

 Until 1999, Van Zandt had no professional acting experience.
 His main focus had been music, whether it was the multiple bands he participated in, groups he composed pieces for, or music he wrote on his own.
-Then, he was asked to play a part in The Sopranos, and from there on, acting became part of Van Zandt's career.
+Then, he was asked to play a part in The Sopranos.
+After, acting became part of Van Zandt's career.

 The Sopranos

 In 1999, Van Zandt took one of the lead roles in The Sopranos, playing level-headed but deadly mob consigliere and strip club owner Silvio Dante.
 The casting choice was made by series creator David Chase, who invited Van Zandt to audition after seeing him induct The Rascals at the 1997 Rock and Roll Hall of Fame and being impressed with his humorous appearance and presence.
 Though Van Zandt had never acted before, he auditioned for the role of Tony Soprano.
 HBO felt that the role should go to an experienced actor, however, so Chase wrote a part especially for Van Zandt.
 Van Zandt eventually agreed to star on the show as Silvio Dante, and his real-life spouse Maureen (née Santoro) was cast as his on-screen wife Gabriella.